waytohealth/victor-hugo/site/content/releasenotes/the-foundation-of-data-etls.md

 date: 2021-12-20
 summary: >-
-  With the end of the quarter approaching, we are getting closer towards our next major release: Simplifing and speeding up integration between Way to Health and our analytics tool, Lens.
+  With the end of the quarter approaching, we are getting closer towards our next major release: Simplifying and speeding up integration between Way to Health and our analytics tool, Lens.
 See product updates below for more details.